Falling prices on radar as euro inflation drops again

 By country, Spain saw annual deflation of 0.3 percent in July, after the economy roared ahead in the three months to June at its fastest pace since before the financial crisis.

-In Germany, inflation eased to 0.8 percent, days after the ECB and the Bundesbank emphasized the need to raise wages in Europe's largest economy.
+In Germany, inflation eased to 0.8 percent, days after the ECB and the Bundesbank emphasised the need to raise wages in Europe's largest economy.

 Unemployment was unchanged in Germany in June, separate data from Eurostat showed on Thursday.
 But in the euro zone as a whole it dropped to 11.5 percent from 11.6 percent in May, the lowest rate since September 2012.